What you need to know to volunteer

 Do I need computer experience?
 You need at least 3 years of experience on a PC, knowledge of Google and its apps, patience and flexibility.

 What training is required?
-Orientation/Training consists of one 2-hour in-LVR office session and one, 1/2-hour onsite orientation.
+Training consists of one 2-hour in-LVR office session and one, 1/2-hour onsite orientation.
 This training and orientation will completely familiarize you with why we created the program, who it serves, what you do as a volunteer, and what the program’s impact is.

 What is the time commitment?
 We ask for two time commitments: first, we ask that you stay with the program at least six months; second, we ask that you commit to volunteering in 3-hour shifts once per week or once every other week.

 Where do people get DL services?
-Currently, Digital Literacy has volunteer navigators at six sites in Monroe County: Arnett and Phillis Wheatley libraries (southwest), Lincoln and Sully libraries (northeast), Lyell Branch Library (west), Frederick Douglass library (south) in Rochester, Gates Public Library, Greece Community Education, and Veterans Outreach Center and LVR’s main office.
+Currently, Digital Literacy has volunteer navigators at ten (10) sites in Monroe County: Arnett and Phillis Wheatley libraries (southwest), Lincoln and Sully libraries (northeast), Lyell Branch Library (west), Frederick Douglass library (south) in Rochester, Gates Public Library, Greece Community Education, Veterans Outreach Center and LVR’s main office.

 How do people access DL services?
-People who want our assistance drop-in at five of the six sites.
-At Veterans Outreach Center, center staff schedules one-to-one sessions with veterans in coordination with Digital Literacy staff; and LVR offers select individuals assistance at its main office.
+People who want our assistance drop-in at eight of the ten sites.
+Veterans Outreach Center staff schedules one-to-one sessions with veterans in coordination with Digital Literacy staff; and LVR offers select individuals assistance at its main office.